bergur/pg-parameterize/README.md

 # pg-parameterize
-A small helper to parameterize your node-pg query when number of paramters varies.
+A small helper to parameterize your node-pg query when number of parameters varies.

 pg-paramterize finds ? in  your string and replaces them with correct numerical paramters ($1, $2, etc)